What will I learn?

 - City & Guilds Advanced Technical Extended Diploma (720) – N/A

-- Access to HE – A Merit profile in a relevant Access course with 45 credits at Level 3 and with Science units at Merit
+- Access to HE – A Merit profile in a relevant Access course with 96 tariff points including a minimum of 15 credits at merit in science-based units

 - International Baccalaureate – 24 points with HL Biology at 4